Speech Therapy For Kids With Frequent Ear Infections

 In the case of ear infection, even non-infected fluid buildup in the middle ear (called otitis media with fluid) can cause speech and hearing problems and can be harder to notice.

-Because lack of infection likely means it isn’t causing acute pain, otitis media with fluid is often characterized by some amount of hearing loss but no other noticeable symptoms.
+Because a lack of infection likely means it isn’t causing acute pain, otitis media with fluid is often characterized by some amount of hearing loss but no other noticeable symptoms.

 How Children With Frequent Ear Infections Can Benefit From A Speech Therapist | District Speech & Language Therapy